pfrenssen/cas_mock_server/README.md

 This is purely intended for testing.
 Under no circumstances should this module be enabled on a production environment.

+Passwords are stored insecurely in plain text, and the test users are stored in cache memory, meaning that all users are lost when the cache is cleared.

 Usage
 -----